Ming Z. Fan

 Affiliations and Partnerships

-- Canadian and American Societies of Animal Science
+- Canadian (CSAS) and American (ASAS) Societies of Animal Science

 Awards and Honours

-- Pfizer Young Scientist Award by Canadian Society of Animal Science (2001)
+- Pfizer Young Scientist Award by the Canadian Society of Animal Science (2001)

-Ming’s core expertise is in the area of gastrointestinal physiology, nutrition and metabolism in pigs.
+Dr. Fan’s core expertise is in the area of gastrointestinal physiology, nutrition and metabolism in pigs.
 His research focuses on understanding how nutrients affect physiological functions, wellbeing and health.
-He is also looking at how nutrients are connected to the issues of environmental sustainability as related to intensive animal production.
+He is also looking at how nutrients are connected to and is actively engaging in development of novel enzyme biotechnologies to address the issues of environmental sustainability, such as excessive manure phosphorus excretion, greenhouse gas biogenesis and emission, pathogen and antimicrobial resistance concerns, as related to intensive food animal production as well as critical challenges facing food animal and human health management.

-- Pioneered the development of novel methods for determining how amino acids and minerals were truly digested and absorbed in the pig’s intestines from different types of feeds.
-This contributed to formulation of commercial compound feeds for pigs based on how digestible the ingredients are, and reduced feeding costs and the problem of excessive nutrient excretion in the manure.
+- Pioneered the development of novel methods for determining the gastrointestinal endogenous nutrient outputs; and how amino acids and minerals were truly digested and absorbed in the pig’s intestines from different types of feeds.
+These research activities have contributed to formulation of commercial compound feeds for pigs based on how digestible the ingredients are, and reduced feeding costs and the problem of excessive nutrient excretion in the manure from swine production.

-- Shown that increasing luminal alkaline phosphatase function in early-weaned young pigs is an effective alternative to using feed antibiotics to improve health and prevent mortality.
-This is important as concerns about antibiotic-resistance increase.
+- Shown that increasing luminal alkaline phosphatase function in early-weaned young pigs is an effective alternative to using feed antimicrobials to improve health and minimize morbidity and mortality.
+This is important as concerns about antimicrobial resistance increase.

-- Developed a novel method for measuring organ and tissue protein synthesis, to help understand factors affecting gene expression at the post-transcriptional level in growth and metabolism.
+- Developed a novel method for measuring in vivo organ and tissue protein synthesis, to help understand factors affecting gene expression at the post-transcriptional level in growth and metabolism.

 Current Research Projects